robertjo/DataMunging/README.md

 # How to Build
 1. Clone the repository and open the destination folder.
-2. Using Visual Studio, open the solution file: `DataMunging.sln`
+2. Using Visual Studio 2022, open the solution file: `DataMunging.sln`
 3. Build and run the application.

 # Sample Output (screenshots)